1 Causes of success and failure

 We make nothing of our fall, since we lack the nerve to see the nothing that it has made of us.

-We don’t dare tell the truth to the fortunate, seeing that they are so formidable.
-And we hold off from telling the truth to the vanquished, seeing that they are so fragile.
+We don’t dare tell the truth to the fortunate, since they are so formidable.
+And we hold off from telling the truth to the vanquished, since they are so fragile.

 However cruelly life racks us, it rarely extracts from us the truth.